AdobeDocs/experience-manager-screens.en/help/user-guide/managing-displays.md

 >
 >Once a device config is set to your display in the location, the next step will be to assign a channel to your display.
 >
->As shown in the figure below, if the device config is displayed as unassigned in the **DEVICES** pannel, if no channel is assigned to that particular device config.
+>As shown in the figure below, if the device config is displayed as unassigned in the **DEVICES** panel, if no channel is assigned to that particular device config.
 >
 >You should have prior understanding of creating and managing channels.
 See [Create and Manage Channels](managing-channels.md) for more details.